nowshadktasin/J.A.R.V.I.S/README.md

    - Paste the `<elevenlabs-convai>` embed code you copied earlier
    - Ask Lovable to:
      - Center the widget
-     - Replace orb with an image (e.g., Jarvis icon)
+     - Replace the orb with an image (e.g., Jarvis icon)
      - Change “Start to call” to “Talk to Jarvis”
      - Set compact mode and apply dark/techy theme